Sex/Gender Discrimination and Sexual Misconduct Policy

 B. Sanctions.
 The following sanctions may be imposed upon any student found to have violated College policies:

-1. Warning: After a hearing, the Board may believe the appropriate lesson has been learned and conclude the matter with a formal letter of warning.
+1. Warning: After a judicial conference or hearing, the hearing officer or body may believe the appropriate lesson has been learned and conclude the matter with a formal letter of warning.

 3. Continued Sexual Assault Education: Attending or participating in a required number, determined by the Hearing Board, of educational and/or awareness programs at Rhodes College relating to the Sexual Misconduct, and providing evidence of engaging in the program.

-6. Discretionary Sanctions: Work assignments, service to the College or community, education, referral to counseling, required behavioral assessment, or other related discretionary assignments.
+8. Discretionary Sanctions: Work assignments, service to the college, education, referral to counseling, required behavioral assessment, or other related discretionary assignments.

 A. Timing of and Grounds for Appeal.
 In cases involving students, within five (5) business days of receipt of the Outcome Letter, the Claimant, Respondent or both may submit a written appeal to the Title IX Coordinator handling their case based only on one or more of the following grounds: